 Then I went to college in NYC and noticed that soy milk was a popular thing to drink (this was before the nut milk craze).
-I bought a box of soy milk from a market in Union Square and realized that the soy milk on the mainland was very different from the soy milk we made at home.
+I purchase a box of soy milk from my neighborhood market and realized that the soy milk on the mainland was very different from the soy milk we made at home.

 Soy Milk In Hawaii

 I've mentioned in past posts that Hawaii looooves tofu and all tofu-related products.
-Here tofu is never seen as a substitute for anything.
+Here tofu is never seen as a substitute.
 It is just it's own thing, wonderful and delicious.
-We have two main tofu factories on Oahu.
-One is Aloha Tofu Factory (full post here) and the other is Mrs Cheng's Soy Bean Products.

-While we make soy milk at home, we also love buying soy milk hahah.
+While we make soy milk at home, we also love buying soy milk!
 There's nothing like stopping at the tofu factory on a hot Honolulu afternoon and getting a pint of chilled soy milk for your drive.
-Ahh super refreshing!
+Ahh super refreshing ^_^

 How To Make Soy Milk

-Soak the soybeans in water overnight (do it for at least 12 hours).
+Soak the soybeans in water overnight (or at least 12 hours).

 Blend until you almost get a smooth liquid and it's all white like in the photo above.

-Bring the soy milk to a boil over medium high heat.
+Bring the strained soy milk to a boil over medium high heat.

-After 15 minutes, your soy milk is ready to drink!
-Drink it plain or sweeten with a bit of sugar, honey, or maple syrup.
+After 15 minutes, the soy milk is ready to drink!
+Drink it plain or sweeten with a bit of honey, sugar, or maple syrup.